Wu Chi - Our Original Source

 The influence of disharmonious emotions on our health

 Emotions are a type of energy that can either flow freely or be congested in our organs.
 Emotional problems can arise from lifestyle circumstances such as overwork, stress, accidents, surgery, drugs, toxins, poor food and posture, shallow breathing.
-Whatever their origin, disharmonious feelings of fear, anger, impatience, worry and sorrow cause the most damage to the body.
-If these disharmonious feelings and toxic energies do not find a release in the organs, they get stuck in them or accumulate in the energetic centre of the body.
-Fear stresses the kidneys and causes genital and bladder impairment, anger stresses the liver and can lead to migraines and impaired vision, impatience, hatred and cruelty stress the heart and can lead to irregular heartbeat and higher blood pressure, worry stresses the spleen and causes impaired digestion, and constant grief stresses the lungs and can lead to irregular breathing and constipation.
+Whatever their origin, disharmonious feelings of fear, anger, impatience, worry, and sorrow cause the most damage to the body.
+If these disharmonious feelings and toxic energies do not find a release in the organs, they get stuck in them or accumulate in the energetic center of the body.
+Fear stresses the kidneys and causes genital and bladder impairment, anger stresses the liver and can lead to migraines and impaired vision.
+Impatience, hatred, and cruelty stress the heart and can lead to irregular heartbeat and higher blood pressure, worry stresses the spleen and causes impaired digestion, and constant grief stresses the lungs and can lead to irregular breathing and constipation.

 Establish a strong connection to your own energy sources